 How you Learn

-Supervisions – College-based, small group teaching – are given fortnightly in each paper: essays or problem questions may be set; questions may be brought to, or put by, the supervisor and, above all, intellectually interesting topics will be discussed.
-There is an element of rote learning in Law, but there will always be the opportunity at Trinity Hall to go beyond it.
+Supervisions – College-based, small group teaching – are usually given fortnightly in each paper: essays or problem questions may be set; questions may be brought to, or put by, the supervisor and, above all, intellectually interesting topics will be discussed.

 |Typical Offer Conditions